awsvik/tensorflow-amazon-elastic-inference/README.md

                 Average inference time (seconds): 0.23773444891
                 Total inference time (seconds): 9.50937795639

     3. Compare the results, performance, and cost between the two runs.
+Results can vary because of network latency.
         *   In the screenshots posted above, Elastic Inference gives an average inference speedup of ~12x.
         *   With this video of 340 frames of shape (1, 1080, 1920, 3) simulating streaming frames, about 44 of these full videos can be inferred in one hour using the m5.large+eia.large, considering one loading of the model.
         *   With the same environment excluding the eia.large Elastic Inference accelerator, only three or four of these videos can be inferred in one hour.
 Thus, it would take 12–15 hours to complete the same task.